Trevor Reid (gridiron football): Philadelphia Eagles

 After not being selected in the 2023 NFL draft, Reid signed with the Philadelphia Eagles as an undrafted free agent.
 He was waived on August 8, 2023.

 Atlanta Falcons

 Reid signed with the Atlanta Falcons on August 17, 2023.
 He was released at the final roster cuts, on August 29.

 Saskatchewan Roughriders

 Reid signed with the Saskatchewan Roughriders of the Canadian Football League (CFL) on December 4, 2023.
 After impressing in training camp, he made the team's final roster, being named the starting left tackle to open the 2024 season.

 Minnesota Vikings

 On January 9, 2025, Reid signed a reserve/future contract with the Minnesota Vikings.
 He was waived on April 22.

+Dallas Renegades

+On January 13, 2026, Reid was selected by the Dallas Renegades in the 2026 UFL Draft.
+However, he did not sign with the team.

+Hamilton Tiger-Cats

+On February 10, 2026, it was announced that Reid had signed a two-year contract with the Hamilton Tiger-Cats.

 Personal life

 As of 2024, Reid has two sons.